apache/beam-site/src/documentation/programming-guide.md

 #### Sliding time windows

-A **sliding time window** also represents time intervals in the data stream; however, with sliding time windowing, the windows overlap.
+A **sliding time window** also represents time intervals in the data stream; however, sliding time windows can overlap.
 For example, each window might capture five minutes worth of data, but a new window starts every ten seconds.
 The frequency with which sliding windows begin is called the _period_.
 Therefore, our example would have a window _duration_ of five minutes and a _period_ of ten seconds.

 Because multiple windows overlap, most elements in a data set will belong to more than one window.
 This kind of windowing is useful for taking running averages of data; using sliding time windows, you can compute a running average of the past five minutes' worth of data, updated every ten seconds, in our example.